raghavendrashetty93/mule-simple-pagination-implementation/README.md

 # mule-simple-pagination-implementation
+Simple pagination describes the technique and support of systems of record to provide paginated results without too much additional logic or complex implementation

 ## About Project
+Based on inputs provided in queryParameters from API consumer, gets paginated payload from backend system.
-Implements simple pagination, which single backend system.
-In this project a database of 500 employee records in a CSV file has been used as datasource.
+For this project a database of 500 employee records in a CSV file has been used as datasource.

 ## About Pagination
 Pagination is a method used to divide digital content into discrete pages, thus making it more manageable and easier to navigate.
 A technique to retrieve data in sets of fixed number from a desired position instead of getting all the data from backend system.

 ## Setting Up Prerequisites
-Create a RAML definition.
+Create a RAML definition using below snippet.
 ```
 #%RAML 1.0
 title: simple-pagination